stoplightio/spectral/docs/guides/1-workflows.md

 Spectral can be used in any CI environment that runs Node.js or our Docker image: Jenkins, CircleCI, GitHub Actions, etc.

-By enabling the JUnit output format when you lint, most CI servers will show visual results helping people realize what mistakes were made and where.
+By enabling the JUnit output format when you lint, most CI servers will show visual results helping people realize which mistakes were made and where.

 Read our [Continuous Integration guide](8-continuous-integration.md) for more information on setting things up in your CI of choice.